jacwilso/GuildWars/README.md

 ## Other Things ##
-* Time spent on Assignment: Too long .............................
+* Time spent on Assignment: Too long ... approximately 160 man-hours
-* Help from lab: \<INSERT RATING HERE \>
+* Help from lab: 9
-* Funness of lab: \<INSERT FUNNESS LEVEL HERE\> I'm aware funness is not a word
+* Funness of lab: 3